-- A chance to incorporate movement into your day. - Physical activity energizes you and makes you feel more alert. - Time outdoors with fresh air and light, improves physical and mental well-being.
+- Physical activity energizes you and makes you feel more alert. - Time outdoors with fresh air and light, improves physical and mental well- being.

-Preparation/Considerations:
+Preparation/Considersations:

 You'll quickly work out what types of people and meetings can turn into walking meetings.
 Here are some things to consider for a successful walking meeting: